History of Germany (1945–1990): States in Germany

-On 16 February 1946, the Saar Protectorate had been established under French control by France itself, in the area corresponding to the current German state of Saarland.
+On 17 December 1947, the Saar Protectorate had been established under French control, in the area corresponding to the current German state of Saarland.
 It was not allowed to join its fellow German neighbors until a plebiscite in 1955 rejected the proposed autonomy.
 This paved the way for the accession of the Saarland to the Federal Republic of Germany as its 12th state, which went into effect on 1 January 1957.

 On 23 May 1949, the Federal Republic of Germany (FRG, Bundesrepublik Deutschland) was established on the territory of the Western occupied zones, with Bonn as its "provisional" capital.
-It comprised the area of 11 newly formed states (replacing the pre-war states), with present-day Baden-Württemberg being split into three states until 1952).
+It comprised the area of 11 newly formed states (replacing the pre-war states), with present-day Baden-Württemberg being split into three states until 1952.
 The Federal Republic was declared to have "the full authority of a sovereign state" on 5 May 1955.

 On 7 October 1949 the German Democratic Republic (GDR, Deutsche Demokratische Republik (DDR)), with East Berlin as its capital, was established in the Soviet Zone.

 The 1952 Stalin Note proposed German reunification and superpower disengagement from Central Europe but Britain, France, and the United States rejected the offer as insincere.
 Also, West German Chancellor Konrad Adenauer preferred "Westintegration", rejecting "experiments".

 In English, the two larger states were known informally as "West Germany" and "East Germany" respectively.
 In both cases, the former occupying troops remained permanently stationed there.
 The former German capital, Berlin, was a special case, being divided into East Berlin and West Berlin, with West Berlin completely surrounded by East German territory.
 Though the German inhabitants of West Berlin were citizens of the Federal Republic of Germany, West Berlin was not legally incorporated into West Germany; it remained under the formal occupation of the western allies until 1990, although most day-to-day administration was conducted by an elected West Berlin government.

 West Germany was allied with the United States, the United Kingdom, and France.
 A western democratic country with a "social market economy", the country would from the 1950s onwards come to enjoy prolonged economic growth (Wirtschaftswunder) following the Marshall Plan help from the Allies, the currency reform of June 1948 and helped by the fact that the Korean War (1950–53) led to a worldwide increased demand for goods, where the resulting shortage helped overcome lingering resistance to the purchase of German products.

 East Germany was at first occupied by and later (May 1955) allied with the Soviet Union.